Cohn & Wolfe names Jim Joseph worldwide president

 In the newly created role, Joseph will continue to report to Cohn & Wolfe CEO Donna Imperato.

 Previously, Joseph was president for the Americas and chief integrated marketing officer.
-He will not be directly replaced in that role, however the firm is looking for a new head of North America who would eventually gain oversight for all of the Americas.
+He will not be directly replaced in that role, however the firm has not named a new head of North America who would eventually gain oversight for all of the Americas.

 In his new role, Joseph is responsible for developing and leveraging global resources, products, and services to support offices around the world.
 He is also overseeing branding and insights, creative development and execution, business development, and agency marketing and thought leadership.
 Joseph will continue to oversee the Latin American region.

-Note: This story was updated to correct the status of Cohn & Wolfe's search for a new head of North America.
-The firm has not yet named a replacement.